hieplpvip/hieplpvip/README.md

 Nice to meet you.
 I'm Hiep, a computer science enthusiast from Vietnam.

-Currently I am very interested in Machine Learning and hope to create a truly intelligent AI.
-I also love tinkering with software and contributing to open source project.
+Currently, I am interested in Machine Learning and hope to achieve artificial general intelligence someday.
+I also love tinkering with software and contributing to open-source projects.
 Hackintosh is my hobby.

 > You can't connect the dots looking forward; you can only connect them looking backwards.
 So you have to trust that the dots will somehow connect in your future.
 You have to trust in something - your gut, destiny, life, karma, whatever.
 This approach has never let me down, and it has made all the difference in my life.
 >